 - Fair use and other applicable copyright law rights and restrictions will be applied to each request.

 - Scanned materials are provided by the library for personal use or research.
 Students using articles or book chapters as online course materials are responsible for complying with copyright and clearing permissions.
 Further information about using copied or scanned content for courses can be found here: www.copyright.com/Services/copyrightoncampus/content/library.html.

 Requesting Digital Images

-If you need digital images for a class presentation that are not available on the MRC website or on ARTstor, you may request them through the MRC.
+If you need digital images for a class presentation that are not available on the website or on ARTstor, you may request them through the library.
 Please allow at least two weeks for processing and longer for larger orders.
-The MRC only processes materials needed for classroom use.
+The library only processes materials needed for classroom use.
 Please provide all source materials for the images that you require.
-Please contact our Digital Specialist, Art Soontornsaratool with any questions.
+Please contact our Media Coordinator, Art Soontornsaratool with any questions.

 Students are welcome to make an appointment for an individual meeting with a librarian for instruction in using library resources or to develop research strategies for academic projects.
 Such visits may be scheduled with the Reference Librarians by e-mailing email@example.com or phoning (410) 225-2273.

 If a book, article, film/video, or other item is not in the Decker Library, we can usually arrange to borrow a copy from elsewhere.
 The Interlibrary loan service is done online, with most materials available in 1-2 weeks.
 Occasionally, the lending library charges for the service.
 In this case, you will be notified of the charges before the book is ordered.

 Interlibrary Loan requests can be made as follows:

 - On-line with these request forms:

 - The request forms are also available within the Library Catalog